 During a recent trip back to my hometown, New Orleans, I had the chance to check out a fantastic new restaurant from New Orleans' celebrity chef, John Besh.
 Building his legacy in New Orleans, John Besh is responsible for the award-winning Restaurant August, Luke, La Provence, Besh Steak, The American Sector and Domenica.
 Besh has been recognized with a multitude of honors including the most recent honor of the 2009 Food Arts' Silver Spoon award for revitalizing the culinary legacy of New Orleans.
 Besh has been nominated for a James Beard award for his new cook book, "My New Orleans", but this isn't Besh's first recognition from James Beard being that he won the James Beard Foundation honor as "Best Chef of the Southeast" in 2006.
 You can see him from time to time on The Food Network and often on the Today Show.

-ind this chef's name, my expectations for my experience at Domenica were very high.
+With all of this hype behind this chef's name, my expectations for my experience at Domenica were very high.
 Not only did my husband and I have our first John Besh restaurant experience, but we were also experiencing for the first time the newly renovated historic Roosevelt Hotel, a part of the Waldorf Astoria Collection.
 Opened in 1893 with a different name, The Roosevelt had 40 historic years in the early 1900's in New Orleans known as one of the most luxurious hotels in the South.
 Located on the edge of the French Quarter, The Roosevelt was home to the legendary Blue Room and The Sazerac Bar, places where popular musicians played.
 This was the place to see and be seen whether you were the average Joe wanting to enjoy a cocktail and hear some jazz or if you were a famed politician like Huey P. Long.
 Everyone wanted to be a part of the romance and the scene of The Roosevelt Hotel.
 The Roosevelt changed to the Fairmont Hotel, which still maintained the elegance and romance of the original hotel but the Fairmont closed in 2005 following Hurricane Katrina.
 At that point, the century-old hotel was bought and fully renovated to capture all of the glory that was once The Roosevelt.
 Now, reopened and back to the old name, The Roosevelt Hotel is utterly magnificent and certainly the picture of luxury in the heart of New Orleans.

-it was the Fairmont with my family for New Year's Eve at the Sazerac.
+I visited the hotel when it was the Fairmont with my family for New Year's Eve at the Sazerac.
 I always remember how the Fairmont went above and beyond during the holidays with grand halls filled with Christmas lights and decor.
 When I visited with my husband last Christmas (2009), I was blown away by the elegance of not only the renovation but also the continuance of the tradition of decorating to the nines for the holidays.
 The tasteful but extravagant decor made you feel like you were in a winter wonderland.
 We poked our heads into the legendary Sazerac Bar to see what changes had been made before we found Domenica within the hotel, our place to dine for the evening.

 Walking into the gorgeous Domenica with so many natural touches of wood and natural elements, we wished we had made a reservation.
 However, we were able to get a table in the bar area, which was fine since we had front row seats to view the garde manger chef's skill and artfulness in his preparation of Charcuterie.
 We watched him assemble multiple boards covered with fresh-cut meats like Prosciutto, Coppa, Bresaola, Soppresatta, and house made Salami.
 My husband and I sat down in the bar area dazzled by the menu that immediately sent us back to the dinners we enjoyed in Italy with items like the Antipasti plate of "Bresaola-cured beef with arugula and Parmigiano Reggiano", one of the appetizers we sampled, and the entree of "Panned Louisiana Grass-Fed Veal-with lemon and arugula".
 During a special meal with my husband in Milan, we partook in an appetizer of Bresaola just like this one and a Veal Milanese, which was a pan-fried thin veal topped with lemon, arugula and tomatoes.